GloryFight3r/Avonic-Object-Tracking/README.md

 Each merge request (for a feature) should include both tests and documentation for any new code.

 ### Code review
 At least two people should review a merge request.
+Everyone should try to review everything.

 **ALWAYS** look at the entirety of the code, and try to find at least one problem with the code (there will always be at least one).
 Don't just say *"LGTM"* and approve.

+A reviewer should always compare the code with the definition of done and see if it meets it.

 ### Use Conventional Commits
 Basically, prepend each commit message with `fix:` for fixes, `feat:` for features, `docs:` for docs, `test:` for tests.